Dave Cobb: Career

-Cobb met singer-songwriter Anderson East at Nashville's legendary Bluebird Cafe.
-The two ended up making East's record, Delilah, which was recorded at legendary FAME Studios in North Alabama's Muscle Shoals.
-Rodney Hall from FAME allowed the pair into the archives—in the vault they found George Jackson's song, "Find 'Em, Fool 'Em, Forget 'Em," which is now a track on Delilah.
-The video for "Find 'Em" is shot at FAME.
+Cobb met singer-songwriter Anderson East at Nashville's Bluebird Cafe, and Cobb ended up producing East's 2015 album Delilah, which was recorded at FAME Studios in North Alabama's Muscle Shoals.
+Rodney Hall from FAME allowed the pair into the archives, where they found George Jackson's song, "Find 'Em, Fool 'Em, Forget 'Em," which was covered on Delilah.
+The video for "Find 'Em" was shot at FAME.

-In 2013, Cobb began work producing Early Morning Shakes, the third studio album from Whiskey Myers, a Country Southern rock band from Palestine, Texas.
-The record was released on February 4, 2014.
+In 2015, Cobb founded Low Country Sound (LCS), an imprint of Elektra with distribution from Atlantic Records.
+The debut project for Low Country Sound was Delilah.
+The same year, Cobb co-produced Chris Stapleton's debut studio album Traveller at the historic RCA Studio A on Nashville's Music Row, which was slated for demolition.
+The album topped the Billboard Year-End Top Country Albums chart in 2016 and 2017, and won the Best Country Album.

-Cobb's professional career is managed by Brightman Music.
-Cobb also runs Low Country Sound an imprint of Elektra that has a distribution deal with Atlantic Records.
-The debut project for Low Country Sound was the 2015 record Delilah, by Anderson East, who is currently signed with the label.
+In 2016, the collaborative album Southern Family was released on the Low Country Sound imprint.
+Produced and curated by Cobb, the concept album was inspired by White Mansions, with themes centered on family values and the artist's experiences growing up in the South.
+Among those taking part were Zac Brown, Anderson East, Jason Isbell, Shooter Jennings, Jamey Johnson, Miranda Lambert, Morgane, and Chris Stapleton.

-In 2016, Cobb produced and curated the collaborative album Southern Family.
-Cobb has said he was inspired by the album White Mansions.
-It was released on his Low Country Sound imprint.
-The record, which is characterized as a concept album, is focused on themes centered on family values and the artist's experiences growing up in the South.
-It contains song contributions by Zac Brown, Anderson East, Jason Isbell, Shooter Jennings, Jamey Johnson, Miranda Lambert, Morgane and Chris Stapleton among others.
-It was officially released on March 18, 2016.
+RCA Studio A was saved from demolition, and in 2016, Cobb began a long-term residency at the studio.
+The title of Chris Stapleton's 2017 releases From A Room: Volume 1 and From A Room: Volume 2 refer to the albums being recorded at the studio, as does The Oak Ridge Boys' 2018 release, 17th Avenue Revival, referring to the studio's location on 17th Avenue in Nashville.

-In July 2016, Cobb began a long-term residency at RCA Studio A on Nashville's Music Row.
-The studio is adjacent to the famed RCA Studio B which opened in 1956.
-The title of Chris Stapleton's 2017 release From A Room: Vol. 1 refers to the album being recorded at the studio, as does The Oak Ridge Boys' 2018 release, 17th Avenue Revival, referring to the studio's location on 17th Avenue in Nashville.
+In 2022, Cobb produced Gavin DeGraw's Face the River, 4 by Slash featuring Myles Kennedy and the Conspirators, as well as Sammy Hagar and the Circle's album Crazy Times.

-In 2022, Cobb produced Gavin DeGraw's 8th album titled Face the River, 4 by Slash featuring Myles Kennedy and the Conspirators and Sammy Hagar and The Circle's album Crazy Times.
+In 2024, Cobb produced singer-songwriter Oliver Anthony's debut album Hymnal of a Troubled Man’s Mind, who came to prominence half a year prior with the viral single "Rich Men North of Richmond".
+While most of the songs were already released as acoustic recordings, they were re-recorded and provided with new arrangements by Cobb.